compwron/compwron.github.io/_posts/2016-02-06-code-name-origins.md

 ## Ansible

-Origin: Named after Orson Scott Card's instantaneous communications device
+Origin: Named after Orson Scott Card's instantaneous communications device (which in turn was named after Le Guin's, but this name was a reference to the reference, not to the true source material- a single-layer symlink)

 Source: [ansible](https://en.wikipedia.org/wiki/Ansible_(software))